Karl Kordesch: Life

 In 1967 he built a fuel cell/NiCad battery hybrid electric motorcycle.
 The motorcycle was featured in television commercials for the program 21st Century, hosted by Walter Cronkite.
 He relished telling people how he had to join the actors' union to ride in the commercials.
 It was fitted with a hydrazine fuel cell, capable of 200 miles to the U.S. gallon.

 In 1970 he fitted his own Austin A40 with a hydrogen fuel cell (ammonia being too hard to come by), and used the adapted vehicle as his personal transportation for over three years.
 The vehicle retained enough room inside for four passengers and had a driving range of 180 miles.
 His fuel cell design provided the basis for the 40 kWh alkaline hydrogen-oxygen fuel cell for the General Motors Electrovan.

 In 1977 he was granted early retirement by Union Carbide and returned to Austria, becoming director of the Institute for Inorganic Technology at the Graz University of Technology (TU Graz).
 From 1981–83 Kordesch was general secretary of the International Society of Electrochemistry (ISE).
 From 1985–87 he was Dean of the Science and Technology Faculty at TU Graz; in 1992 he became emeritus.

 In 1997 he became vice-president of Apollo Energy Systems, and was tasked with the continued development of fuel cells.
 His research continued at TU Graz on fuel cell electrode performance, low-cost fuel cell stack design, propulsion fuel (NH_{3}), and an ammonia cracker.
 He was gratified to see the electric car and the hybrid-electric make a comeback in his last years.
 He was 40 years early with the electric hybrid vehicles that he enjoyed building and driving.

-In total he filed 120 patents, as well as producing numerous books and over 200 publications, all on the topic of batteries and fuel cells.
+In total, he filed 120 patents and produced numerous books and over 200 publications on batteries and fuel cells.

 He died in Eugene, Oregon, in 2011.